Internal Communications In 2021

 With employee engagement at an all-time low – only 13% of employees are engaged – (source: Gallup – Worldwide Engagement Crisis), there’s never been more drive to solve the communication challenge.

 Today, the focus is on providing a positive employee experience; a large part of that is giving the right information, at the right time, targeted to the right individual.
 Wherever they may be.

 Seventy-four percent of staff feel they miss out on important company information

 Today’s Internal Communications Challenges

-- The lines are blurred between personal and professional content as employees typically use the same mobile device to access work and private content 24/7
+Personal and professional content cross over as employees typically use the same mobile device to access work and private content 24/7

-- Distributed workforce – the gig economy has seen an increase in remote workers, which can lead to employees feeling isolated
+The gig economy, a world-wide pandemic and advances in tech, has seen an increase in remote workers, which can lead to employees feeling isolated

-- Approximately 80% of the global work workforce is deskless (such as retail and manufacturing staff, nurses, drivers and emergency services) limiting the channels to reach staff
+Approximately 80% of the global work workforce is deskless (think retail and manufacturing staff, nurses, drivers and emergency services) limiting the channels to reach staff

 - Fast, easy access to accurate information in just a few clicks

 - Visually-rich, interactive and easy-to-follow digital experiences